ZhirenXu/OSU_Library_Metadata_Scraper/README.md

    Python ver.
 3.8 or higher, other version has not been tested.

    Required Package:

-      MechanicalSoup

       BeautifulSoup

    If not installed, please type following command in CMD:

-      pip install MechanicalSoup

       pip install bs4